Naphezir/Naphezir/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Wiktor Słodziński
 =========================================================================================================================================

-IT student, currently working as pharmacist
+Software engineer, currently working as pharmacist
 -------------------------------------------

 After almost 10 years of working as pharmacist, I decided to study in a new direction, to become software developer.
 Now that I achieved financial stability, I would like to develop myself in a field much closer to my interests and hobbys.
 Currently, I am studying computer science at university, also expanding my knowledge through Udemy courses.
 I hope to smoothly transition from one area to another, I am very quick learner and I want to gain knowledge and use it in my future work.
 I'm hoping for a remote job, so that I can rest from commuting and better combine it with further education.

 *   🌍  I'm based in Uniejów
-*   ✉️  You can contact me at [2milion2000000@gmail.com](mailto:2milion2000000@gmail.com)
+*   ✉️  You can contact me at [wiktor-slodzinski@proton.me](mailto:wiktor-slodzinski@proton.me)
-*   🚀  I'm currently working on [Finishing my IT studies](http://https://www.ahe.lodz.pl/informatyka)
+*   🚀  I'm currently working on rebranding from pharmacy to IT
 *   🧠  I'm learning: more Python, some Blockchain, some Machine Learning and maybe later Linux
 *   🤝  I'm open to collaborating on any junior job that will skyrocket my skills 🚀
 *   ⚡  I also want to make all people wealthy and prosperous